smclacke/inception/notes/notes.md

 sudo docker network ls
 sudo docker network rm

+**commands_explained**
+docker kill will kill a container docker rm will clean up a terminated container

+stop: stop services only
+down: stop and remove containers and networks (optionally images and volumes as well) down --volumes: down and remove volumes down --rmi <all/local>: down and remove images

 **TEST nginx on its own in container** docker run --name nginx-test -p 8080:80 -d nginx

 **TODO**